GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 ## Troubleshooting

 * In case of usage of this guide by multiple people at the same time, consider renaming resource names in the `default_env.tfvars` to avoid name collisions.
-* Some operations over the autopilot cluster can hang and complete only after the initial scale up event.
+* Some operations over the autopilot cluster can hang and complete once the initial scale-up event has finished.
 * Sometimes access to the network through `kubectl port-forward` stops working and restarting the command can solve the problem.